Save and load checkpoints#

 # Perform a simple gradient update similar to the one during a normal training workflow.

-# Some arbitrary nested pytree with a dictionary, a string, and a NumPy array.
+# Some arbitrary nested pytree with a dictionary and a NumPy array.

 # Bundle everything together.